natescherer/postmodern-repo-copiertemplate/{{cookiecutter.repo_name}}/README-cookiecutter.md

 - [SemVer][semver] version number calculation via [GitVersion][gitversion]
 - Changelog creation and upkeep in [Keep a Changelog][keep-a-changelog] format
-- Simple/example release workflow via GitHub Actions
+- Release workflow via GitHub Actions

 ### Support Files

+- `.gitattributes`, set to force LF line endings on all platforms
-- `.gitignore`, set to ignore macOS `.DS_Store` files
+- `.gitignore`, set to general defaults
 - `CODE_OF_CONDUCT.md`, derived from [The Contributor Covenant][contributor-covenant]
 - `CONTRIBUTING.md`, designed help novices to make their first contribution
 - `LICENSE`, a copy of the [MIT License][mit-license]